Implantica’s Solution to Acid Reflux, RefluxStop™

 - 2AstraZeneca 2010

-IM RefluxStop™ Design Thesis
+RefluxStop™ Design Thesis

 - RefluxStop™ device hinders the reflux process – which occurs due to anatomical misalignment associated with suboptimal belch-like fundus contractions also including fluid, in combination with relaxation of the sphincter.